YouTube Shorts Safe Zone Checker for Videos & Ads (2026)

 Is your YouTube Shorts text getting covered by the like button?
 Are your CTAs hidden behind the subscribe button?

-YouTube Shorts overlays important UI elements on top of your content—channel info at the top, engagement buttons on the right, and the subscribe button plus description at the bottom.
-If you place critical text or logos in these areas, viewers won't see them.
+YouTube Shorts overlays important UI elements on top of your content-channel info at the top, engagement buttons on the right, and the subscribe button plus description at the bottom.
+If you place critical text or logos in these dead zones, viewers won't see them.

-Use our free YouTube Shorts safe zone checker to instantly preview your content against the latest safe zone specifications before you publish.
+Use our free YouTube Shorts safe zone checker to instantly preview your content against the latest YouTube safe zone specifications (also called safe area, safezone, safe space, or safety zone across the industry) before you publish.
+Works for the 9:16 (also written 9x16) vertical Shorts format, and for paid YouTube Shorts ads.

 How to Use the YouTube Shorts Safe Zone Tool